 Make sure you’ve selected the correct layer in the layers panel as well.

 Now, the selected portion is inside the box, so if I hit delete now it’ll delete the puppies.
-Hit Ctrl + Shift + I (Command + Shift + I) to invert the selection.
+Hit Ctrl + Shift + I (Command + Shift + I on a Mac) to invert the selection.
 Now everything outside the box is selected.

 Step 3: Make the Cut (Destructively)